2. Progestin-only birth control pills (“mini-pills”)

 • atherosclerosis (deposition of cholesterol on the walls of blood vessels);

-To prevent all these problems, hormone replacement therapy (HRT) is used.
-Its purpose is to compensate for the lost function of the ovaries and prolong youth.
-But not all women are shown it.
-Contraindications are quite serious:
+To prevent all of these problems, hormone replacement therapy (HRT) is used.
+Its goal is to compensate for lost ovarian function and prolong youth.
+But it is not indicated for all women.
+The contraindications are quite serious:

 • deep vein thrombi of the lower extremities;